 EVERY Council should fill out a Form 10784, reporting Partnership Activities with Special Olympics, due January 31 of each fraternal year.
 Please also send a copy to the Texas State Council Office.

 Charles ‘Chic’ O’Conner October 9, 1919 –April 22, 2010

 Chic was a proud member of the Knights since 1943.
 He was very instrumental in starting Special Olympics in Gregg County (Longview).
-He became involved because of his daughter, Monica.
+He became involved because his daughter, Monica, was very special.
 The O’Conner family has done everything from being Timers, Huggers, Chaperones and Pizza Providers for the entire Gregg County Delegation and Area events.

 The Texas State Council approved the Charles ‘Chic’ O’Conner Annual Memorial Award in his honor.
 This award will recognize a Brother Knight for his exemplary contributions in supporting Special Olympics Texas.
 Criteria includes: Leadership, Volunteering, Fundraising and Community Involvement.
 The nomination form can be found on the Texas State Council website.
 Deadline for the submission of this form is January 31, each fraternal year.